 2. Reindeer gingerbread cookies

-The Santa hand print homemade Christmas gift card is lots of fun for you to do with your child.
-A true keepsake gift, where your child gets to put his or her hand in white paint and stamp onto green card.
-You can then add the extras to your kids craft by adding Santa’s hat and face.
-Your kid can add the goggly eyes!
+The Santa handprint homemade Christmas gift card is lots of fun for you to do with your child.
+A true keepsake gift, where your child gets to put his or her hand in white paint and stamp it onto a green card.
+You can then add extras to your child’s craft like Santa’s hat and face.
+If you’ve got a few spare googly eyes around the house add them too!
 Fun and easy.

 Source: Hip Mama’s Place